 - Add the wine to deglaze the pot and let it almost completely evaporate to concentrate the flavor and remove most of the liquid.

 - Stir in the chicken broth, tomato paste, bay leaf , thyme and carrots.

 - Add the browned chicken to the pot, along with any juices that have collected on the platter.
 Cover pot and lock lid in place.

 - Select High Pressure and 10 minutes cook time.
 (It will take about 10 minutes to reach high pressure.)

 - While the chicken is cooking, heat a large saute pan over medium-high heat until hot.
 Add oil and butter.
 When butter is melted, add the mushrooms and cook until golden.
 Season with salt and pepper.

-- Remove the chicken from the pressure cooker pot to a serving dish.
+- When timer beeps, do a quick pressure release and remove the chicken from the pressure cooker pot to a serving dish.

 - Combine the cornstarch and water, whisking until smooth.
 Add cornstarch mixture to the sauce in the pot stirring constantly.
 Select Simmer and bring to a boil, stirring constantly.
 After sauce thickens, add mushrooms and stir to coat with sauce.

 - Taste, adjust seasoning if desired.
+Combine sauce with chicken in the serving bowl.
 Serve topped with crumbled bacon and chopped parsley.

 Serve over noodles, rice or mashed potatoes.